-Although DEC has not proposed a PIM or tracking metric in the area of supporting equity in contracting, the Company's reporting and overall efforts in support of the Hire North Carolina Rule, Commission Rule R25-1, advance such a policy goal.
-Similarly, although DEC has not proposed a PIM or tracking metric in the area of promoting resiliency and security of the electric grid, the Company has proposed significant transmission and distribution investments in its PBR Application (which are discussed in the testimony and exhibits of Witnesses Maley and Guyton) that will promote resiliency and security of the electric grid.
+Although DEP has not proposed a PIM or tracking metric in the area of supporting equity in contracting, the Company's reporting and overall efforts in support of the Hire North Carolina Rule, Commission Rule R25-1, advance such a policy goal.
+Similarly, although DEP has not proposed a PIM or tracking metric in the area of promoting resiliency and security of the electric grid, as discussed by Witnesses Maley and Guyton in their testimony and exhibits, the Company has detailed significant transmission and distribution investments in its PBR Application that will promote resiliency and security of the electric grid.

 The Company's proposed PIMs address significant policy goals and provide meaningful financial incentives to encourage utility performance in areas of shared interest.
 The proposed PIM rewards and penalties are reasonable and appropriate, in addition to being consistent with Company's deliberate approach to PIMs in its first PBR Application.
 In addition, the Company has proposed a PIM portfolio in which the potential PIM rewards for performance are reasonably balanced against potential PIM penalties or downside based upon performance.
-The Company's proposal would balance upside reward opportunities of up to approximately \$12 million to the Company with the downside opportunities of up to \$12 million.
+The Company's proposal would balance upside reward opportunities of up to approximately \$8 million to the Company with the downside opportunities of up to \$8 million, by Rate Years 2 and 3 when the proposed Reliability PIM would be effective.
 The Company has proposed tiers of rewards and penalties in most of its PIMs to encourage "stretch" behavior and refine the available rewards or penalties to targeted outcome results.
 The exception to this tiered approach is the Peak Load Reduction PIM which is based upon a shared savings-like structure.
 Accordingly, the Company believes that its proposed PIMs and incentive structures are reasonable and should be approved by the Commission.

-Although the Company's proposed PIMs have been offered in response to diverse stakeholder input, and the Company believes they are reasonable and appropriate under the framework of HB 951, DEC notes that the stakeholder views on such important policy goals are certainly not unanimous and in some instances are contradictory.
-DEC expects that the rate case process will provide opportunities for additional exchanges of information among intervenors and the Company about potential PIMs which may provide opportunities for additional engagement and alignment.
+Although the Company's proposed PIMs have been offered in response to diverse stakeholder input, and the Company believes they are reasonable and appropriate under the framework of HB 951, DEP notes that the stakeholder views on such important policy goals are certainly not unanimous and in some instances are contradictory.
+DEP expects that the rate case process will provide opportunities for additional exchanges of information among intervenors and the Company about potential PIMs which may provide opportunities for additional engagement and alignment.

-16 Q. DOES THIS CONCLUDE THE PANEL'S PRE-FILED DIRECT 17 TESTIMONY?
+17 Q. DOES THIS CONCLUDE THE PANEL'S PRE-FILED DIRECT 18 TESTIMONY?

-18 A. Yes.
+19 A. Yes.